>>> def simple_coroutine(): # (1)

 Coroutine Termination and Exception Handling

-An unhandled exception within a coroutine propagates to the caller of the next
+An unhandled exception within a coroutine propagates to the caller of the next or send that triggered it.
+Example 7 is an example using the decorated averager coroutine from Example 6.

 >>> from coroaverager1 import averager